-4. The notice informed that all projects, new and renewal, will be selected and prioritized through objective ranking and described the criteria for ranking in general.
-The finalized 2021 ranking tool, of course, still have be crafted based on new information from the just released HUD NOFO and then be board approved.

-5. CACH published the notice on its website which has a multiple language toggle option, and such notice in electronic format and medium allow for disability assistance features in computers and devices such as voice narration and font size to be accessible.
+- 4. The notice informed that all projects, new and renewal, will be selected and prioritized through objective ranking and described the criteria for ranking in general.
+The finalized 2021 ranking tool, of course, still have be crafted with the just released HUD NOFO and then board approved. - 5.
+CACH published the notice on its website which has a multiple language toggle option, and such notice in electronic format and medium allow for disability assistance features in computers and devices such as voice narration and font size to be accessible.